noemihuckins/Latin102/quiz2.md

 > case: ablative, expressing the circumstances
 In Egypt, Hercules killed the priest Busiris.
 Busiris regularly sacrificed foreigners.
 > In Egypt, Hercules killed the priest Busiris, who regularly sacrificed foreigners.
-> relative pronoun: quem (cui) ❌
+> relative pronoun: qui
 > antecedant: Busiris accusative singular, Busirem
 > gender and number: masculine singular
-> case: accusative because he is the direct object of the verb (nominative because he is the subject in this )❌ Prometheus’ heart was devoured by an eagle.
+> case: nominative because he is the subject in this Prometheus’ heart was devoured by an eagle.
 Hercules shot the eagle dead with his arrows.
 > Prometheus’ heart was devoured by an eagle, which Hercules shot dead with his arrows.
-> relative pronoun: quem (quam)❌
+> relative pronoun: quam
 > antecedant: eagle accusative singular, aquilam
-> gender and number: masculine (feminine)❌ singular
+> gender and number: feminine singular
 > case: accusative because he is the direct object of the verb Lycus tried to kill Megara and her sons Therimachus and Ophites.
 Lycus was killed by Hercules.
 > Lycus, who was killed by Hercules, tried to kill Megara and her sons Therimachus and Ophites.